Martin-Ramseyer/Martin-Ramseyer/README.md

-## Técnico Universitario en Programacion
+## Estudiante Técnico Universitario en Programacion
-## Universidad Tecnológica Nacional👋
+## Universidad Tecnológica Nacional

 <!--
 **Martin-Ramseyer/Martin-Ramseyer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.